Wild Atlantic Way Cork

 Other must-see attractions include a tour of the staunchly Catholic neighborhood, the Falls Road, and the Protestant community on the Shankill Road.

 You can see both by taking a black taxi tour.
-There are several such tour companies in Belfast, providing a behind-the-scenes look into both communities.
+There are several such tours in Belfast, providing a behind-the-scenes look into both communities and into the period known as The Troubles.

 mural on wall in city getting around Ireland without a car